Joseph Eichler: Biography

 Joseph Leopold Eichler was born on June 25, 1900, in New York City, and raised around Sutton Place, Manhattan, where his father and mother ran a small toy store, and in The Bronx.
 His father was Austrian and his mother was German, and he was raised traditional Jewish.
 Eichler attended New York University (NYU) and earned a business degree.

 In 1925, the Eichler family moved to the San Francisco Bay Area, in order to work in the Moncharsh family wholesale butter and egg business Nye and Nisson, Inc, which closed by the mid-1940s.
 Regulators found Nye & Nissen was selling eggs that were outdated and incorrectly graded.
-Joe's brother-in-law served six months to a year in jail.
+Eichler's brother-in-law served six months to a year in jail.

-For a few years in the mid 40s Joe ran a retail store Peninsula Farmyard in Burlingame, California which sold poultry and eggs.
+For a few years in the mid 1940's, Eichler ran a retail store Peninsula Farmyard in Burlingame, California which sold poultry and eggs.

 In 1943, Eichler rented the Sidney Bazett House in Hillsborough, California, a Usonian-style house built by Frank Lloyd Wright.
 Living in the Bazett house inspired Eichler to become a residential real estate developer of Modernist houses.